carpentries/lesson-development-training/episodes/lesson-content.md

 only files with the `.md` or `.Rmd` extensions will be built into webpages by the lesson infrastructure.

-For page content, paste the content the `introduction.md` file you copied earlier and:
+For the content of your episode, paste the content the `introduction.md` file you copied earlier and:

 1. replace the title in the header with the title of your episode
 2. set the `teaching` and `exercises` fields to zero for now